What happened in Dublin? All to know about the riots and stabbing attack

 What was the motive behind the attack?

-- At a press briefing on Thursday evening, Harris the police commissioner was asked about a potential “terrorist link”, and he didn’t rule it out.
+- At a press briefing on Thursday evening, Harris was asked about a potential “terrorist link”, and he didn’t rule it out.

 - “I have never ruled out any possible motive for this attack. … All lines of inquiry are open to determine the motive for this attack,” he said.